kbali1/cse15l-lab-reports/LabReport3.md

         pharmaceuticals that are detailed to physicians, not to save lives or necessarily improve is to tell the truth.
 That honest effort is the source of any ethical difference we can or might make.
-Truth is the basis for the power of a whistleblower, one that can withstand the assault of unprecedented odds against being heard put forth by that sum of political power,`
+Truth is the basis for the power of a whistleblower, one that can withstand the assault of unprecedented odds against being heard put forth by that sum of political power,

-explanation
+When I used the grep command and typed "THAT" without the `-i` option, it did not return anything because the grep command alone is case sensistive.
+However, when I used `-i`, with "THAT", the terminal printed out all the lines with the word that.

     `$ grep "The" pmed.0020281.txt
         Whistleblowers serve no function if they cannot tell their stories.
 The present story of